DaveHalvorsen/Wrangling_CIRM_Data/README.md

 These files are in the quakeBrain_Projects folder.
 * This project constructed a MySQL database of quakeBrainGeo1 file information from the script downloading file.
 Sure, the line is long:
 	* curl 'https://cirm.ucsc.edu/cgi-bin/cdwGetFile?acc=sc000AKB' --create-dirs -o raw/reads-ByExp-sra-SRX-SRX995-SRX995861-SRR1974543-/SRR1974543_1.fastq.gz --insecure
-* HOWEVER, there are only a few unique bits of data.
+* HOWEVER, there are only a few unique bits of data:
-	* accession     file_type       meta_name       file_name
+	* accession,     file_type,       meta_name, &      file_name
-sc000AKB      reads           SRR1974543      SRR1974543_1.fastq.gz
+	* sc000AKB,      reads,           SRR1974543, &     SRR1974543_1.fastq.gz
 * quakeBrain_getting_info_TEST.py obtains accession, file_type, meta_name, and file_name on a small set of test cases.
 * quakeBrain_getting_info_COMPLETE.py is the same as "quakeBrain_getting_info_TEST.py" AND it runs through the whole shell script.
 * quakeBrain_ENTERING_MySQL_Rows.py runs through the whole shell script AND it enters all the data into a MySQL table.